-- Identify the use of iteration. - List the operations that can be performed on strings. - Identify the differences between lists and dictionaries. - List the concepts of operator overloading and polymorphism. - Understand various forms of distribution. - List the different types of plots.
+- Identify the use of iteration. - List the operations that can be performed on strings.

-1. Mastering Python for Data Science by Samir Madhavan, PACKT Publishing, 2015.

-2. Think Python by Allen Downey O'Reilly Publications, 2nd Edition, 2016.
+- 1. Mastering Python for Data Science by Samir Madhavan, PACKT Publishing, - 2.
+Think Python by Allen Downey O'Reilly Publications, 2nd Edition, 2016.

-- 1. Programming Python by Mark Lutz, O'Reilly Publications, 4th Edition, 2011. - 2.
-Python in a nutshell by Alex Martelli, Anna Ravenscroft, Steve

-Holden, O'Reilly Publications, 3rd Edition, 2017.
+- Programming Python by Mark Lutz, O'Reilly Publications, 4th Edition,2011.
+Python in a nutshell by Alex Martelli, Anna Ravenscroft, Steve Holden, O'Reilly Publications, 3rd Edition, 2017.

-M.Sc (Statistics) - I Semester (2020-2021 AB) 20SST707: Sampling Methods Hours per week: 4 End Examination: 60 Marks :4 Continuous Evaluation: 40 Marks
+M.Sc (Statistics) - I Semester (2020-2021 AB) 20SST707: Sampling Methods

+Hours per week: 4 End Examination: 60 Marks Credits : 4 Continuous Evaluation: 40 Marks

 Preamble :This course is concerned with the design of sample surveys and the statistical analysis of data collected from such surveys.
-Topics covered are: Simple random sampling with associated estimation and confidence interval methods, Selecting sample sizes, Estimating proportions, Unequal probability sampling, Ratio and regression estimation, Stratified sampling, Cluster and systematic sampling, Multistage designs and Double or Twostage sampling.
+Topics covered are: Simple random sampling with associated estimation and confidence interval methods, Selecting sample sizes, Estimating proportions, Unequal probability sampling, Ratio and regression estimation, Stratified sampling, Cluster and systematic sampling, Multistage designs and Double or Two-stage sampling.
 The aim of this course is to cover sampling design and analysis methods that would be useful for research and management in many fields.